nnHomoli/SillinessLimiter/README.md

 ## Commands

 #### _/silly-limit_
--- limits your account to ip address you are currently on, needs confirmation.
-If you're server op or have access to console, you can limit someone to specific ip by arguments
+-- links your account to ip address you are currently on, needs confirmation.
+Can be used with an argument to link a specific IP

 #### _/silly-unlimit_
--- unlinks you account from any ip that's currently there, needs confirmation.
+-- if linked, it unlinks your account from the currently used IP and needs confirmation.
+Can be used with an argument to unlink a specific IP

 #### _/silly-list_
 -- shows the list of linked ips to your account